DaveyJH/ci-portfolio-one-v2/README.md

 *First credits must be given to the developers responsible for the content above.
 Their websites gave some real insight into how I could develop my own creative ideas.
 After viewing their sites, I took myself back in the development/design stage to get a better initial concept of how I wanted my final product to look*

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The main structure for the nav-menu is based on some tips from [CSS Tricks](https://css-tricks.com/solved-with-css-dropdown-menus/)
 - **Tabindex** - The focus border was not very visible when tabbing through elements.
 I have removed the tab option from the icons as it confused the navigation of the site.
 From what I can work out, the way in which I have done this should not affect the overall function of the site
     - [Stack Overflow](https://stackoverflow.com/questions/54087544/how-to-have-a-css-outline-on-a-button-tag-only-by-tab-but-not-on-click/54087710) *for info*
         - Credit [kimbaudi](https://stackoverflow.com/users/1097123/kimbaudi)